jinghuichen/AdvML21Fall/index.md

 ## Paper Presentation
 - Each student will present 2 papers for a specific topic.
 Students need to sign up [here](https://docs.google.com/spreadsheets/d/1RQJymulSTuOhvlJkRKv9UDvLhodJvZX1TVDv_Belids/edit?usp=sharing) for the presentation before Week 2.
 - Students are expected to prepare the slides by themselves, but the original authors’ slides are allowed to be used with proper citation.
+- Students need to upload the slides at least one day before the presentation.
-- The presentation quality will take 30% of your grade.
+- The presentation quality will take 30% of your grade (contains 5% peer review).

 ## Paper Reviews
 - Each student will review 2 papers from the piles that other students presented (different from the papers you presented).